scwissel/garagepi/README.md

 pi@garagepi /sys/bus/w1/devices/28-01156206bdff $
 ```

-Make sure to update the garageapi.js file to have your ID.
-(NOTE: in the future this setting should be moved into config.js)
+You will want to make a note of this ID to update the w1deviceid in the config.json file later, when we pull the source code down and start to set it up.

 ```
-// read ambient temp
-setInterval(function(){
-  ambtemp = utils.w1Temp('28-01156206bdff');
+  "ambtempsensor": {
+    "enabled": true,
+    "w1deviceid": "28-01156206bdff",
+    "intervalsecs": 5
-}, 5000);
+  },
 ```

 ###Setup Camera and Set TimeZone
 Use ```sudo raspi-config``` to enable the camera and timezone.
 A menu will come up where you will see the options.
 It is pretty straight forward, but check [camera more info](https://www.raspberrypi.org/documentation/configuration/camera.md) and [timezone more info](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).

+If you do not have the camera, it can be disabled in config.json until you attain one.

 ###Setup WiringPi
 [WiringPi](http://wiringpi.com/) is a command-line utility to operate the GPIO pins.
 It will be used to check the position of the garage door and operate the relay for the garage door opener.
+It is also used by the code to read/write the GPIO pins.
 Install it as follows.
 ```
 sudo apt-get install wiringpi
 ```
-NOTE:  this may be optional, as it appears the wiring-pi node module builds and installs this too.

 ###Setup Garage Door Position Sensor
-With the reed switch connected to GPIO15 and a ground pin, here's how to test the operation.  ```gpio``` is a command-line utility that we'll use to test.
+With the reed switch connected to GPIO15 and a ground pin, here's how to test the operation.  ```gpio``` is a command-line utility that we'll use to test, which was installed in the previous step.

 To set GPIO15 as an input pin, use ```gpio -g mode 15 in```.